simp/simp-doc/docs/changelogs/latest.rst

   * CentOS 6.10 x86_64
   * CentOS 7.0 2003 x86_64
-  * CentOS 8.2 2004 x86_64
+  * CentOS 8.2 2004 x86_64 (client systems only)
   * OEL 6.10 x86_64
   * OEL 7.8 x86_64
-  * OEL 8.2 x86_64
+  * OEL 8.2 x86_64 (client systems only)
   * RHEL 6.10 x86_64
   * RHEL 7.8 x86_64
-  * RHEL 8.2 x86_64
+  * RHEL 8.2 x86_64 (client systems only)

 This OS compatibility is subject to the following limitations:

 * EL8 support is currently limited to Puppet modules provided by the ``simp`` RPM for use on EL8 client nodes.

-  * Full EL8 SIMP server and ISO support will be provided in the next SIMP release.
+  * Full EL8 SIMP server and ISO support will be provided in SIMP 6.6.0.
+  * All modules provided as core dependencies of the ``simp`` RPM support EL8.
-  * Some Puppet modules provided by the ``simp-extras`` RPM have been updated for EL8.
+  * Not all modules provided by the ``simp-extras`` RPM have been updated for EL8.
-  * EL8 updates to the remaining Puppet modules will be phased in over future SIMP releases.
+  * EL8 updates to the remaining ``simp-extras`` modules will be phased in over future SIMP releases.

-* New modules do not support CentOS 6.10, as that OS is EOL in November 2020.
+* New modules may not explicitly support CentOS 6 since that OS is EOL in November 2020.
 * Some optional modules provided by the ``simp-extras`` package no longer support EL6.
 This includes ``simp-autofs``, ``simp-nfs``, and ``simp-simp_nfs``.
 If you need those capabilities on EL6, please use earlier